jshmrtn/fuel/README.md

 THIS PROJECT IS IN ALPHA STAGE.

 ## Roadmap
-* Integration of uploads syncing between remote and local.
+* Better documentation
-* Integration of theme build processes in deployment.
+* Refactoring functionality into ansible-galaxy role

 ## Requirements